adam-on-the-internet/dsm-webscrape/notes/worklog.md

   - Setup plaintext saving to db
   - Got basic new/update/no-change logic for plaintext agendas working
   - Started on markdown output locally
+- (18) August 11, 2022, 8:10pm-8:50pm (0:40 hours)
+  - Scan to plaintext for all meeting types
+  - Handle branching path better with status logic and agenda version